 Social media (especially Facebook) is growing in popularity when it comes to advertising potential.
 In fact, according to Social Sprout, over 90% of social media advertisers are using Facebook these days.

-If you're good at advertising (which is much easier said than done), you stand to gain a lot of pageviews and conversions for products or services that you might be selling.
+If you're good at advertising (which is much easier said than done), you stand to gain many page views and conversions for products or services that you might be selling.

 Diversify your marketing by looking outside of Google

 Smart bloggers use a variety of platforms to market their blogs.
-Google is very often the main driving source of traffic, but it better not be the only source.
+Google is often the main driving source of traffic, but it is better not the only source.